 Keep this in mind when developing a team vision statement:

-Keep this list handy as you are developing your team vision statement - and check regularly that your statement gets a tick against each element:
+Keep this list handy as you are developing your team vision statement.
+Check that each element gets a tick:

 When you are developing a team vision statement, you are always dealing with the future.
 You are describing the destination towards which you are aiming.